syzcch/FEC_C_version/README.md

 # FEC-C-version

-Some FEC code such as RDP, RS, EVENODD, STAR for fault-tolerant in network communication and other conditions.
+Some FEC(Forward Error Correction) code such as RDP, RS, EVENODD, STAR for fault-tolerant in network communication and other conditions.
 This is the C++ version.

 Detailed information, please refer https://github.com/syzcch/FEC (Java version)